EMA Resources

 Blog

+The use of bendable circuit boards continues to proliferate.
+Thanks in part to their use in common consumer products, like mobile phones.
 Flex, flexible circuits, and rigid flex are common buzz words that continue to be relevant in today’s growing electronics industry—but how much do you really know about the differences between them and when to use each type?

 Single-layer Flex Circuits

-A single-layer flex circuit also referred to as a single-sided flex circuit, is currently the most commonly used type of flexible circuit—and the cheapest.
-Single-layer flex circuits consist of one conductive layer bonded between two insulating layers or uncovered on one side with cover layers applied to improve the lifespan of the product.
-This type of circuit has a very thin construction and is most effective in applications where constant motion is expected.
+A single-layer flex circuit, also referred to as a single-sided flex circuit, is currently the most commonly used type of flexible circuit—and the cheapest.
+A single-layer flex circuit, as shown below, consists of one conductive layer bonded between two insulating layers or uncovered on one side with cover layers applied to improve the lifespan of the product.

 When to use single-layer flex circuits: